 According to tradition, the nine diphthongs in Lithuanian are ai, au, eu, ei, oi, ou, ie, ui, and uo.

-Some techniques also interpret them as vowel sequences rather than diphthongs.
 Also, the more extended component varies depending on the type of stress.

 Grammatical Structure:

-In Lithuanian, nouns have two grammatical genders (feminine and masculine).
 On the other hand, adjectives, numerals, pronouns, and participles have three genders:

 – Masculine